Earth Notes: From the Inbox (and Outbox) 2011Updated 2022-09-19.

 - Since our electricity loads are so low and even our gas consumption is relatively intermittent I think that it might not work that well for us.

-The plus point would be that it would almost always be generating electricity when our PV isn't, especially if we plumbed in a small amount of solar thermal to eliminate any need to run the gas boiler around/in summer.
+The plus point would be that it would almost always be generating electricity when our PV is not, especially if we plumbed in a small amount of solar thermal to eliminate any need to run the gas boiler around/in summer.

 Grid Storage vs Demand Management

-FT's energy blog posed questions from readers to Chris Huhne, the UK energy secretary.
-Here was mine and his answer (published just as I was taking delivery of 2kWh of off-grid battery storage!):
+FT's energy blog posed questions from readers to [archive] Chris Huhne, the UK energy secretary.
+Here was mine and his answer (published just as I was taking delivery of 2kWh of off-grid battery storage):

 Which will be of greater importance for the UK grid over the next 10 years: storage or demand management?
 What will the government do to encourage either at all levels in the system from retail upwards?